Introduction

 - Go to the + New Menu: Click

-from the list. - Select the Customer or Borrower: In the "Customer" field, enter the name of the individual or business repaying the loan.
++ New, then selectReceive Paymentfrom the list. - Select the Customer or Borrower: In the "Customer" field, enter the name of the individual or business repaying the loan.

 - Choose the Loan Receivable Account: